UST-QuAntiL/qhana-backend/README.md

 Install Ballerina using the instructions linked above.
 Then use the `bal` cli or vscode to run the project.
 Before the first run create a sqlite database with the provided schema.

+:warning: When updating from `slbeta2` it can happen that the dependency resolution of ballerina fails.
+In these cases try deleting the ballerina repository cache in the folder `~/.ballerina/repositories/`.

 ```bash
 # first time only